idiap/identifying-privacy-personas/README.md

 ### Saving clusters’ descriptors, cluster sizes, and cluster splits

 In the paper, we represent a descriptor as the frequency of appearance of the traits in a cluster.
-For further use of this pipeline, namely for  Boschloo's test, we store the count of how many times a trait has appeared and the number of people in a cluster separately.
+For further use of the pipeline described in the paper, namely for  Boschloo's test, we recommend storing the count of how many times a trait appeared and the number of people in a cluster separately.

 ```python
 save_descriptors_to_table(path_to_data = path_to_data,